Burnbank Gardens Development

 Allocation of the flats

 When the building is near completion, the flats will be allocated in line with each Association’s allocation policy.
 It’s not possible to reserve a flat in advance.
-Any updates on the allocation and application process will be posted here.
+Updates on the allocation and application process will be shared with residents.

 Frequently Asked Questions